Process philosophy invites us to look at longer stretches of time, blurred boundaries and connected relations.

-My solo exhibition ‘Nothing stands still’ exploring collective consciousness around the challenges of water, migration and refugees, was exhibited at The Johannesburg Holocaust and Genocide Centre and can be viewed online here:
+My portfolio ‘Nothing stands still‘, exploring collective consciousness around the challenges of water, migration and refugees, was exhibited at The Johannesburg Holocaust and Genocide Centre, and can be viewed online here:

 My art practice, is rooted in my interest in existential philosophical and sociological/ political/ ecological – climate challenges, but not limited to themes around:

 My style is expressive, mostly figurative, recently leaning towards partial abstraction.
 I see myself as an expressive painter, in so far, as distorting form for expressive effect, using painterly brush strokes and using colour, as a means of representing emotional experience.
 All other mediums, (other than a painting) ,that I choose to experiment with, I approach from a painterly perspective.

 Coral S.o.S – Mixed Media sculptural installation – part of my current portfolio, that is unfolding: ‘You are already inside this’

 All artworks created stand independently, but also each form an integral part of the whole body of work, that flows from one into the other.

 ‘Hanging in the balance 2’ Mixed Media Installation 2.5m:2.5m:2.5m – 2018